 A short application, essay, and on-campus interview are required.
 Interviews are held on select dates in November and January.
 Your completed application is your registration for Chowan Scholarship Day.
 Apply online.

-You may be eligible for the Dean’s or Leadership Scholarships if you are an incoming student whose application for admission is accepted into Chowan University.
-You may be eligible for a Leadership Scholarship if you are an incoming student with at least a 2.7 grade point average and are involved in a leadership role.
+Students are eligible to compete for Dean’s and Trustee Scholarships if they are incoming students whose application for admission is accepted into Chowan University.
+Students are eligible to compete for a Leadership Scholarship if they are incoming students with at least a 2.7-grade point average and are involved in a leadership role.

 Chowan’s Athletic Department grants performance-based scholarships in all sports in compliance with NCAA Division II regulations and guidelines.